Papua New Guinea travel destination

 Is it safe to travel to Papua New Guinea?

-Safety varies significantly by region; travelers should exercise high caution.
-It is best to travel with organized tour groups, avoid walking at night in Port Moresby or Lae, and stay updated on local news regarding tribal tensions in the Highlands.
+Safety varies significantly by region; travelers should exercise high caution in Port Moresby and Lae due to crime.
+It is strongly recommended to travel with organized tour groups and avoid walking alone at night.

-How do I get a visa for Papua New Guinea?
+How do I get a visa for PNG?

 Is Papua New Guinea expensive to visit?